raspberrypilearning/music-player/en/step_4.md

 #### Dealing with 'out of range'

-If the value of the variable is 1, then changing it by -1 will make the value 0
+If the value of the variable is `1`, then changing it by `-1` will make the value `0`.
+(1 - 1 = 0)

 🚨 **But there is no melody associated with the value 0!** 🚨

+And if you keep going, you will go from 0 to -1, then -2, -3, -4, -5 and so on!

-We need to deal with this!
+We need to deal with this and stop this from happening!

+We need to make sure the lowest number that the variable value can be is `1`.

 --- task ---

 --- /task ---